phillm4/ISS_uNLC/README.md

 ...
 ...
 ```
-Once the process is complete, the segemtation results will be located in the designated *results/* folder.
+Once the process is complete, the segemtation results will be located in the created *results/* folder.

 #### Example (2.)
 Segment a **short** video that is located at *home/.../vidpath/video.avi* (not included in this repository).
 No output directory will be specified and a frame gap of 3 will be used.
 Segmenting directly from a video is not recommended at this time and it is important that the video is short.